Pescatore23/pytrainseg/README.md

 ## Contact

 The state of the project is basically a breadboard with wires sticking out and external devices patched with duct tape.
 The are too many limitations and bugs to list here at the moment.
-However, it works :).
+However, it works good enough for my inteded usage :).
 Feel free to use it, but I would really appreciate to learn of modifications you make since they might be helpful for me, too.
+I see potential in a better technical implementation, as well as in the selection and employment of clever alternative image filters, esp. in the time domain.
-If you want to dig into it, maybe you want to talk to me first for demonstration ;)
+If you want to dig into it, maybe you want to talk to me first for demonstration.

 Cheers,